mountainrider56/ICS499A/eagleeye-msp-quote-service/readme.md

-# EagleEYE MSP Employee Service
+# EagleEYE MSP Quote Service

-The EagleEye MSP employee service is a RESTful api that handles the employee data.
+The EagleEye MSP quote service is a RESTful api that handles the quote data.
-The employee data is stored in a h2 local memory database.
+The quote data is stored in a h2 local memory database.

 ## Running locally with CLI